2 minutes read

 How to Invest in Dubai Real Estate from India

-Indian HNIs and NRIs have shifted their focus toward international property markets.
+Indian high-net-worth individuals (HNWIs) and Non-resident Indians (NRIs) have shifted their focus toward international property markets.
 Among them, Dubai property investment for Indians has gained top attention.

 Dubai has matured into a global investment market.
 It offers freehold ownership to foreign nationals, strong legal frameworks under RERA Dubai regulations, and access to top-tier property developers.
 That’s not just a good deal, it’s a strategic move.

 You won't pay capital gains tax or property tax here.
 That means more of your money works for you.
-Rental yields in Dubai can reach 6%–11%, compared to India's 2%–4%.
+Rental yields in Dubai can reach 6%-11% in prime areas, compared to India's 2%-4%.
+India also has a capital gains tax of 18%-24% and Dubai offers 0%.
 That difference in Dubai real estate ROI explains the sudden rise in cross-border capital flows.
+Additionally, the India-UAE Double Tax Avoidance Agreement avoids dual business income tax.

 While many emerging markets remain volatile, the UAE economy remains diverse and stable.
 Its leadership continues to fund infrastructure, tech, and housing, giving investors predictable returns.
 For Indian investors, this adds much-needed certainty.